HenryDashwood/dot-files/dockerfiles/README.md

 docker run -ti henrydashwood:[NAME] /bin/zsh
 ```

-IF you stop the container but would like to restart it:
+If you stopped the container but would like to restart it:

 ```shell
 docker start -ai [CONTAINER_ID]